ZacharyMcKinney/GlucoImpact/README.md

 ## Usage
 1. **Start the program** by running 'main.py'.
+   - Sign in as user1 to get an account preloaded with food data
 2. **Enter in a food entry** with two options.
 Then add the BGL delta.
    - Option 1: Manually enter in food.
    - Option 2: Select a photo.
 An OpenAI API key will need to be set in Food_ID